-You can claim car expenses you incurred for work-related purposes in 2015-16.
+You can claim car expenses you incurred in performing your employment duties in 2016-17.

-You can also claim the cost of using your car to travel directly between two separate places of employment, for example, when you have a second job.
+You can also claim the cost of using your car to travel directly between two separate places of employment when you have a second job, providing one of the places is not your home.